 A team led by Jenny Yang, a Regents’ Professor in Chemistry at Georgia State University in Atlanta, has developed a noninvasive, reliable method of diagnosing liver disease in its early stages.

-Prof. Yang and colleagues detail their findings in the journal Nature Communications.
+Prof. Yang and colleagues detail their findings in the journal

 The researchers developed a more sensitive contrast dye than the regular ones that MRI scans use.